 4. CVLIFE Tactical 3-9x40 Optics R4

 This model from CVLife is a great option for hunters looking for a low-cost optic that still performs well in the field for tasks like plinking and small game hunting.
-This is an imported optic from a decent company that puts out a ton of different optics ranging from low-cost budget blinkers like this scope, to extremely high in sniper rifle scopes.
+This is an imported optic from a decent company that puts out a ton of different optics ranging from low-cost budget plinkers like this scope, to extremely high end sniper rifle scopes.

-Partially things to the huge 40 mm objective bell that is rarely found on rimfire optics.
+Particularly thanks to the huge 40mm objective lens that is rarely found on rimfire optics.
 The magnification adjustment is silky smooth and dialed in and out very well and the entire scope has good build quality, especially when you consider the price.

-Making this an even better value, this scope comes with pre-installed rings and Alan key.
-You could literally take this to the range, and while you’re there install and cited in and have no problems hitting targets at the very edge of the .22 LR’s ballistic range.
+Making this even better value, this scope comes with pre-installed rings and Alan key.
+You could literally take this to the range, and while you’re there install and site it in and have no problems hitting targets at the very edge of the .22 LR’s ballistic range.

 If you want a fully featured but budget oriented scope there are very few scopes that perform as well as this one does, for the price.